rayder13/DIM-Guitar/README.md

 ## Introduction

 (Did It Myself)DIM Guitar is a DIY full replacement for the oem electronics in a Warriors of Rock Playstation/Xbox Guitar Hero guitar.
-The result is a wired Clone Hero compatible guitar, allowing you to either refurbish an existing guitar (WoR only atm) or create your own guitar from scratch.
+The result is a wired Clone Hero compatible guitar (Not console compatible), allowing you to either refurbish an existing guitar (WoR only atm) or create your own guitar from scratch.
 I will possibly be adding custom Fret key files, other 3d printable mounting options (For control board etc) and maybe new body variations that work with the original WoR (Warriors of Rock) body.

 ## Progress